-More often than not we have tiny little growths on our skin which serve no purpose at all.
-These are referred to as non-cancerous skin growths or benign tumours.
-They are quite harmless on when they are not pressing against vital structures such as blood vessels or nerves.
+More often than not we have tiny little growths on our skin that serve no purpose at all.
+These are referred to as non-cancerous skin growths or benign tumors.
+They are quite harmless when they are not pressing against vital structures such as blood vessels or nerves.
 And depending on where they occur they at times need treatment and sometimes don’t.

 There are a number of coinciding factors that contribute to such growths such as:

 • Local trauma or injury

 • Skin infections

 Either way, it is best to make sure these are checked by a physician at the earliest stage.
 In all such cases, one must keep in mind that ignorance isn’t bliss.

 Hair and nail disorders